evertec/athmovil-android-sdk/README.md

 }
 ```

-Handle the payment response using the following methods:
+Handle the payment response with using the following methods:
 * Completed
 ```java
 @Override